A Predictive Framework for Base-n Radix Sort Optimization: Optimised Approach – SP-LSD Radix Sort

-Stable Logical Partition Radix Sort or SLPR is an optimization algorithm built on the principles of BNRS which simulates the division of the original input array into logical regions, creating a sorted and an active region.
+Stable Partition - Least Significant Digit Radix Sort or SP-LSD is an optimization algorithm built on the principles of BNRS which simulates the division of the original input array into logical regions, creating a sorted and an active region.
 The active region of the array is reprocessed at the end of each round, the size of the active region is reduced by tracking the index where all previous elements are considered sorted (\texttt{partition\_ptr}) while leaving the sorted region intact, it contains elements of respective log groups relatively sorted to each other.
-The decision of whether an element is sorted is based on whether the following condition is satisfied (A[i] / base\textsuperscript{r - 1} = 0), thereby reducing unnecessary operations on sorted portion of input.
-Refer line 18 of Algorithm 1.
+The decision of whether an element is sorted or not is based on the condition $(A[i] / base^{r - 1} = 0)$ (refer line 18 of Algorithm 1) satisfied or not, where $r$ is the iteration of rounds, thereby reducing unnecessary the operations on sorted portion of the input.

+In Appendix, we provide the pseudocode of SP-LSD algorithm (Algorithm 1) and Algorithm 2 which is a is a helper function that calls Counting Sort as a subroutine for sorting a portion of the array.
+We also provide there some details required for understanding Algorithms $1$ and $2$.
+Further in the Appendix, we demonstrate the SP-LSD algorithm with two examples (one is a bad case example) which will help the readers to understand how SP-LSD works\LV{ in a better way}.